signalfx/apmworkshop/apm/misc/ecs-fargate/README.md

 Click "Troubleshoot" in your APM console, make sure you are in the `trace-generator environment` by clicking on the pulldown menu next to "Troubleshoot", and click "Show Traces" from lower left of screen to see traces.

-See below left of furthest left screen for this link.

-The framework used to generate requests is Python Requests.

-The screenshot below shows what the traces will look like.

 <img src="../../../../assets/ecs-trace-generator2.png" width="360" />

 ### How it works

 The key to this working is that the trace generator container is sending its traces to ```localhost``` which is network address shared with the agent container.
-The agent running in the agent container sees these traces and has been configured to send them to SignalFx.
+The agent running in the agent container sees these traces and has been configured to send them to Splunk APM.

-The trace generator is using the automatic instrumentation for tracing from SignalFx and uses the redis libraries to query a self-running redis server and then wait a random time between queries.
+The trace generator is using the automatic instrumentation for tracing from OpenTelemetry and uses the redis libraries to query a self-running redis server and then wait a random time between queries.

-If you just want to run the SmartAgent, you can use the `fargate-agent.json` example.
+If you just want to run the Splunk SmartAgent, you can use the `fargate-agent.json` example.

 ### Extras